Homeschool Curricula For Dyslexia and DysgraphiaMarch 14, 2022

-When teaching a child with dyslexia to read, there are a few things to keep in mind, as well as some techniques to facilitate learning.
+When teaching a child with dyslexia to read, there are a few things to keep in mind, a specific dyslexia homeschool curriculum, as well as some techniques to facilitate learning.

 First, dyslexia is not a cause of lower intelligence.
 Dyslexic children have average and above-average intelligence.
 Also, most are right-brained dominant, so that is something to keep in mind when tapping into the best methods for learning.